Warren Street, Camden

 For much of the 20th century Warren Street was famed for its used car dealers, some of whom operated from showrooms while others simply sold dodgy motors parked on the pavement.
 Though trade was brisk, the street’s built environment deteriorated because upper floors were often left unoccupied.
 The dealers departed in the late 1950s and early 1960s.

 Warren Street now possesses a diverse mixture of retailers and providers of professional services.
-Among the most noteworthy institutions are Tavistock Relationships and, at the corner of Fitzroy Street, Samuel French’s theatre bookshop (shown in the photograph on the right).
+Among the most noteworthy institutions is Tavistock Relationships.

 In March 2013 Camden council permanently closed Warren Street to through traffic, to prevent its use as a rat-run.